healeycodes/andoma/README.md

 ## Tests

-There are unit tests for the engine and the evaluation module:
+There are unit tests for the engine and evaluation modules, and mate-in-two/mate-in-three puzzles are being added.

 `python -m unittest discover test/`